 - BEST OVERALL: Nature’s Mace Deer & Rabbit Repellent 40-Ounce Spray

 - RUNNER-UP: Liquid Fence Deer & Rabbit Repellent Concentrate

 - BEST BANG FOR THE BUCK: Safer Brand Critter Ridder Rabbit Repellent

-- RUNNER-UP: Plantskydd Animal Repellent
+- UPGRADE PICK: Plantskydd Animal Repellent

 - BEST TASTE-BASED: Ortho Deer B Gon Deer and Rabbit Repellent

 - BEST SCENT-BASED: Enviro Pro 11025 Rabbit Scram Repellent

 - BEST MOTION-ACTIVATED: Orbit 62100 Yard Enforcer Motion-Activated Sprinkler